advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 From the [Wikipedia](https://en.wikipedia.org/wiki/Objectivity_(philosophy)) article on objectivity:

-"In philosophy, objectivity is the concept of truth independent from individual subjectivity (bias caused by one's perception, emotions, or imagination)."
+> In philosophy, objectivity is the concept of truth independent from individual subjectivity (bias caused by one's perception, emotions, or imagination)."

 From the article on objectivity in the [Internet Encyclopedia of Philosophy](https://iep.utm.edu/objectiv/):

-"The terms “objectivity” and “subjectivity,” in their modern usage, generally relate to a perceiving subject (normally a person) and a perceived or unperceived object.
+> The terms “objectivity” and “subjectivity,” in their modern usage, generally relate to a perceiving subject (normally a person) and a perceived or unperceived object.
 The object is something that presumably exists independent of the subject’s perception of it.
 In other words, the object would be there, as it is, even if no subject perceived it.
-Hence, objectivity is typically associated with ideas such as reality, truth and reliability."
+Hence, objectivity is typically associated with ideas such as reality, truth and reliability.

 With other words, objectivity is often defined as an opposite, or independence, to *individual subjectivity*.